JuliaSmoothOptimizers/PartitionedStructures.jl/docs/src/tutorial.md

 It defines three approximations:
 - PLBFGS, each element approximation is a `LBFGSOperator`;
 - PLSR1, each element approximation is a `LSR1Operator`;
-- PLSE, each element approximation may be a `LBFGSOperator` or `LSR1Operator`.
+- PLSE, each element approximation may be a `LBFGSOperator` or a `LSR1Operator`.

-Contrary to the partitioned quasi-Newton operators, each partitioned limited-memory quasi-Newton operators has a different type
+Contrary to the partitioned quasi-Newton operators, each limited-memory partitioned quasi-Newton operators has a different type
 ```@example PartitionedStructuresQuadratic
 partitioned_linear_operator_PLBFGS = eplo_lbfgs_from_epv(partitioned_gradient_x0)
 partitioned_linear_operator_PLSR1 = eplo_lsr1_from_epv(partitioned_gradient_x0)